berenger-eu/specx/README.md

 # Examples

-Several examples are given in the `Example` directory.
+Several examples are given in the `Examples` directory.

 # Support